stacks-network/stacks-blockchain-docker/README.md

 The Docker daemon always runs as the root user so by default you will need root privileges to interact with it.

-The script `manage.sh` uses docker, so to avoid the requirement of needing to run the script with root privileges it is prefered to be able to *manage Docker as a non-root user*, following [these simple tests](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+The script `manage.sh` uses docker, so to avoid the requirement of needing to run the script with root privileges it is prefered to be able to _manage Docker as a non-root user_, following [these simple tests](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 This will avoid the need of running the script with root privileges for all operations except the removal of data.

 ### Configuration files you can edit

 The following files can be modified to personalize your node configuration, but generally most of them should be left as-is.
-All these files will be created from the sample copy if they don't exist at runtime (for example `.env` is created from [`sample.env`](sample.env) ).
-However these files will never be modified by the application once created and will never be pushed back to github, so your changes will be safe.
+All these files will be created from the sample copy if they don't exist at runtime (for example `.env` is created from [`sample.env`](sample.env) ). _Note that the burnchchain environemnt variables defined in `./env` will be written to existing config files_

-* `.env`
+- `.env`
-* `./conf/mainnet/Config.toml`
+- `./conf/mainnet/Config.toml`
-* `./conf/mainnet/bitcoin.conf`
-* `./conf/testnet/Config.toml`
+- `./conf/testnet/Config.toml`
-* `./conf/testnet/bitcoin.conf`

 By default: